UDST/urbansim_templates/CONTRIBUTING.md

 - Make sure all the tests are passing, and check if updates are needed to `README.md` or to the documentation

-- Open a pull request to the master branch and merge it
+- Open a pull request to the master branch to finalize it

-- Tag the release on Github
+- After merging, tag the release on Github and follow the distribution procedures below

 ## Patching an earlier release: